General Entry Guidelines

 The scholarships are funded by individual departments (art and journalism) in order to nurture the talent presented during the Quill contest.
 Those winning students must enroll in one of the courses designated on the certificate to activate the scholarship.
 Currently, the eligible courses are as follows:

-- 2D, 3D, and digital art gold award winners: Art 103, 104, 106, 107, 110, 111, or 210
+- 2D and 3D art gold award winners: ART 103, 104, 106, 107, 110, 111, or 210

-After the first semester, the department may elect to renew the scholarship if student has shown satisfactory progress in the discipline and has maintained a minimum gpa of 2.5.
+After the first semester, the department may elect to renew the scholarship if student has shown satisfactory progress in the discipline and has maintained a minimum g.p.a. of 2.5.
 Students should inquire about renewing the scholarship through the appropriate department.